-Well, today on "It's a Good Life," we continue our study in the life of Christ, and this would be lesson number 10, the arrest of Christ.
-This first part of this, if I would give it a name, I would have to give it the name, "The Kiss of Love from a Heart of Hate."
+Well, today on It's a Good Life, we continue our study in the life of Christ.
+This will be lesson number 10, the arrest of Christ.
+This first part of this, if I would give it a name, I would have to give it the name the kiss of love from a heart of hate.
 Following Christ's agony in the garden of Gethsemane, Jesus knew that the hour was at hand, according to Matthew 26:45, and that He must soon drink from the terrible cup which the Father had given Him to drink, according to John 18:11.

-But I want you to notice a few things about Jesus as He was in the garden.
-We've already talked about the agony of Christ, but notice in John 18:3, it says, Judas then, having received a band of men... this would be soldiers... and officers from the chief priests and Pharisees....
-Now the word "band" in this verse is a military term which refers to a Roman cohort, which at full strength consisted of one-tenth of a legion.
-A legion was made up of 6,000 soldiers; and then we would see that a cohort at full strength would be about 600 soldiers.
-Whether there were actually 600 Roman soldiers present in the garden we can't be sure, but certainly, there was a great number.
+But I want you to notice a few things about Jesus as He was in the garden, and we've already talked about the agony of Christ, but notice in John 18:3, it says, Judas then, having received a band of men and officers from the chief priests and Pharisees.

+The word "band" in this verse is a military term which refers to a Roman cohort, which at full strength consisted of one-tenth of a legion.
+A legion was made up of six thousand soldiers, and then we would see that a cohort then at full strength would be about six hundred soldiers.
+They would equal six hundred, but whether there were actually six hundred Roman soldiers present in the garden, we can't be sure, but certainly there was a great number.

-Now, in addition to the Roman soldiers, there were also Jewish leaders with their officers, according to John 18:3, which we've already read here, and this would be the temple police.
-So we see that not only were Roman soldiers present, about 600, but there was also represented there temple police.
-The combined power of the Jews and Romans was brought against one unarmed man, according to the Scriptures.
+In addition to the Roman soldiers, there were also Jewish leaders with their officers, according to John 18:3, which we've already read here, but this would be the temple police.
+So we see that not only were Roman soldiers present, about six hundred, but there was also represented there temple police.
+The combined power of the Jews and Romans was brought against one unarmed man, according to the scriptures.

-And then we see that the children of darkness carried their lanterns and torches so that they might seize the Light of the world.
+Then we see that the children of darkness carried their lanterns and torches so that they might seize the Light of the World.
 In John 8:12, it says, Then spake Jesus again unto them, saying, I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life.